 So Should You Use True Bypass or Buffered Bypass Pedals?

 The truth is, you should probably be using both.
-Most players have their own individual tastes and playing styles, which can be benefitted by simply choosing the right features within your pedals.
+Most players have their own individual tastes and playing styles, which can be benefited by simply choosing the right features within your pedals.
 Typically you will see an assortment of both True Bypass and Buffered Bypass pedals on a pedalboard.
-However, these pros and cons should be considered when setting up your pedalboard and signal chain.
+However, these pros and cons should be considered when understanding how to set up a pedalboard.